Books on Dyscalculia

 ‘The Dyscalculia Resource Book’ is not a book about teaching.
 Instead, it is designed for teachers of dyscalculic learners to use as differentiation activities or to send home as homework instead of worksheets.
 The book is full of paper & pencil games and puzzles designed to rehearse and reinforce efficient calculation strategies that have already been taught at the concrete and the pictorial levels – for example, by using the practical teaching ideas in the previous books – that still need practice.

-For even more information to help you decide which book best suits your current needs, you can use the ‘Look inside’ facility on the Amazon website to read the Introduction chapters of the books published by Sage, and you can download a complete free sample chapter from each of the iBooks ebooks via the iBooks app.
+For even more information to help you decide which book best suits your current needs, you can use the ‘Look inside’ facility on the Amazon website to read the Introduction chapters of the books published by Sage, and you can download a free sample chapter from each of the ebooks via the iBooks app.